gbv/jskos-server/README.md

 The application is currently deployed at http://coli-conc.gbv.de/api/.
 At the moment, there is no automatic deployment of new versions.

 ### Notes about depolyment on Ubuntu
 It is recommended to use a [newer version of Node.js](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).
 Installing the dependencies might also require installing nodejs-legacy: `sudo apt-get install nodejs-legacy` ([more info here](https://stackoverflow.com/questions/21168141/cannot-install-packages-using-node-package-manager-in-ubuntu)).
 One possibility for running the application in production on Ubuntu 16.04 is described [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04).
+(Information about restarting pm2-based services on system reboot [here](https://pm2.keymetrics.io/docs/usage/startup/).)

 ### Update an instances deployed with PM2
 ```
 # get updates from repository
 git pull

+# install dependencies
+npm ci

 # restart the process (adjust process name if needed)
 pm2 restart jskos-server